ory/sdk/clients/client/dotnet/docs/DefaultApi.md

 Submit a Login Flow

-Use this endpoint to complete a login flow.
+:::info  This endpoint is EXPERIMENTAL and subject to potential breaking changes in the future.  :::  Use this endpoint to complete a login flow.
 This endpoint behaves differently for API and browser flows.
 API flows expect `application/json` to be sent in the body and responds with HTTP 200 and a application/json body with the session token on success; HTTP 302 redirect to a fresh login flow if the original flow expired with the appropriate error messages set; HTTP 400 on form validation errors.
-Browser flows expect `application/x-www-form-urlencoded` to be sent in the body and responds with a HTTP 302 redirect to the post/after login URL or the `return_to` value if it was set and if the login succeeded; a HTTP 302 redirect to the login UI URL with the flow ID containing the validation errors otherwise.
+Browser flows expect a Content-Type of `application/x-www-form-urlencoded` or `application/json` to be sent in the body and respond with a HTTP 302 redirect to the post/after login URL or the `return_to` value if it was set and if the login succeeded; a HTTP 302 redirect to the login UI URL with the flow ID containing the validation errors otherwise.
+Browser flows with an accept header of `application/json` will not redirect but instead respond with HTTP 200 and a application/json body with the signed in identity and a `Set-Cookie` header on success; HTTP 302 redirect to a fresh login flow if the original flow expired with the appropriate error messages set; HTTP 400 on form validation errors.
 More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example
 ```csharp